jrapudg/legged_control_pub/README.md

 ### Docker version
 If you are using x86 64, directly use the devcontainer extension of VSCode to open the project.
 It will automatically load a docker image from dockerhub and give you all the environment.

+**very very important: depends on what robot you are using, modify devcontainer.json to have correct a1/go1 images or docker name**

 After the docker is built, do the following steps in the docker container:

 1. source ~/ocs2_ws/devel/setup.zsh
+2. catkin config -DCMAKE_BUILD_TYPE=Release
+3. catkin build
-2. source ~/legged_ctrl_ws/devel/setup.zsh
+4. source ~/legged_ctrl_ws/devel/setup.zsh
-3. sudo ldconfig
+5. sudo ldconfig
-4. Follow "Quick Start" below
+6. Follow "Quick Start" below

 If you are not using x86 64, you need to compile the dockerfile yourself.
 Modify file "devcontainer.json" to use either Dockerfile_a1 or Dockerfile_go1 to build the image.